Hoyasumii/avengers-endgame/README.md

 NEBULA: Thanos found the Soul Stone on Vormir.

-NATASHA ROMANOFF: [In a business-
+NATASHA ROMANOFF: [In a business-l